MateusFacioli/CS50X/README.md

 #################################################################################

-lecture 0   using analise b.sb3 file
+lecture 0   using analise b.sb3 file.
-you can download the Scratch Desktop App in your Computer, and donwload the "analise b.sb3" file and play in this simple game.
+You can download the Scratch Desktop App in your Computer, and donwload the "analise b.sb3" file and play in this simple game.
 You are a blue car and  will win if avoid hit in the bicycles and fix the car a just a few times, every penality is on "penalide" variable, every time you fix the car you see "contador" variable incresed in one commands
   a: speed up